tommyzhng/gstreamer-ros-bridge/README.md

 ## `gstreamer_bridge_node`

 This node initializes an H.264 v4l2 camera stream to a local ROS topic named /camera/image_rect.
-It then takes a ROS node specified by the `gst_topic` param and writes it to a custom GStreamer pipeline to the peer.
+It also takes a ROS node specified by the `gst_topic` param and writes it to a custom GStreamer pipeline to the peer.

 Params:
 - `camera_location`: Camera to start the stream to the local ROS topic.
 Default /dev/video0
 - `camera_width`, `camera_height`, `camera_fps`: Specifies the input stream parameters to the locally published ROS topic.
 This way higher resolution can be published to local processing nodes like April tags or CV.
-Default 1280, 720, 30.
+Default 1280, 720, 60.
+- `custom_pipline`: Fill in if a custom local camera pipeline is required. e.g IMX219 likes nvarguscamsrc on Jetson Orins.
 - `bitrate`, `mtu`: Specifies the bitrate and MTU of the GStreamer pipeline to the peer.
 Slower networks usually require lower bitrates so the network can keep up.
 - `gst_width`, `gst_height`, `gst_fps`: The GStreamer pipeline resolution and framerate.
 This allows decreased bandwidth after processing the image locally by sending a downscaled image to the peer for feedback purposes.
 Default 640, 360, 15.
 - `ip`, `port`: The Peer IP and port of the local stream.
 Default 100.64.0.3, 5602.